-We want to educate the consumer about what to look for when selecting a medical fitness professional and what to expect from them.
+We want to educate the consumer about what to look for when selecting a Medical Fitness Specialist and what to expect from them.

 The following is a list of these attributes:

-- They should holds a bachelor’s or master’s degree in a fitness or health related field and/or a national recognized certification.
+- They should hold a bachelor’s or master’s degree in a fitness or health-related field and/or a national recognized certification.